Skip to main content

 Sampling assumptions.
 The sample over-indexes on mid-market regulated firms (AUM £50m-£2bn for wealth; 200-5,000 client books for advisers).
 Findings should not be generalised to execution-only direct-to-consumer propositions.

 Limitations.
 Attribution is last non-direct click within a 90-day window.
 Multi-touch contribution is not modelled.
-LinkedIn benchmarks rely on a smaller sample (n=78 accounts) with wider confidence intervals.
+LinkedIn benchmarks rely on a smaller sample with wider confidence intervals; per-metric n is disclosed in the benchmark table.
 Organic search performance is referenced but not benchmarked in this edition.

 Data Glossary